Pet Portrait Care and Framing Guide - Expert Advice

 Without glass is best.
 Oil paintings need to breathe and glass can trap moisture or affect the texture.
 We never frame oils with glass unless specifically requested for a rare reason.

 Costs vary depending on size and frame style.
-For a 16x20 inch oil, expect £150–£400 for a professional reframe.
-We can offer guidance or refer you to trusted framers if you're updating a piece later on.
+For a 20x16 inch oil, expect £120–£400 for a professional frame.
+We can offer guidance or refer you to trusted framers if you are updating a piece later on.

 First, admire it!
-Then store it flat and safely until you’re ready to frame it.
-Keep it in the protective tissue paper we’ve wrapped it in, and avoid touching the drawing surface directly.
-It’s best to get it professionally framed as soon as you can to protect it from light and dust.
+Then store it flat and safely until you're ready to frame it.
+Keep it in the protective tissue paper we have wrapped it in and avoid touching the drawing surface directly.
+It's best to get it professionally framed as soon as you can to protect it from light and dust.

 Keep it away from sunlight, heat, and humidity.
 Frame it behind glass with a mount to stop the drawing touching the glass.
 Never wipe the artwork itself.
 If it's unframed, store it flat between acid-free sheets in a dry, dark place.